raunelgarcia/front-end-framework/README.md

      This variable serves as a target for running a test on SauceLabsWeb using a specific browser and the desired version of that browser.
 There are three options when entering the version: it can be null, empty, or you can specify the desired version.
 In the case of the first two, it will automatically be assigned a value of 'latest' to execute with the latest available version.
-In the case of the third option, the specified version is processed and passed through a filter in the setVersionBrowser() method.
-This method receives a response from the API with the different browsers and their versions, and if both the browser and version entered are found in that response, the version will be considered valid.
-Otherwise, it will return an error message stating that the version is not available in SauceLabs, and the test process will be stopped.
-     For the method to filter correctly, the version must be passed in a short format, meaning it must follow a simple format, such
+In the case of the third option, the specified version is processed and passed through a filter which decides if it is correct or not.For the method to filter correctly, the version must be passed in the short format.
-     as: 100 (for example).
 Otherwise, the method will not be able to find the version and will return an error.

 Ensure to set these variables according to your testing requirements before executing the tests.